skypjack/entt/docs/md/entity.md

 const bool null = (entity == entt::null);
 ```

+Be aware that `entt::null` and entity 0 aren't the same thing.
+Likewise, a zero
+initialized entity isn't the same as `entt::null`.
+Therefore, although
+`entt::entity{}` is in some sense an alias for entity 0, none of them can be
+used to create a null entity.

 ### Stomp

 Using multiple registries at the same time is quite common.
 Examples are the